planariangames/eldritchgambit/Eldritch_Gambit_SRD_Resources.md

 needs repair, only that it is disheveled until the wearer Rallies and sorts it out.

+Keep in mind that armor only raises max HP, not current.
+If one somehow dons armor mid-combat, they still need to Rally up to their new max HP to enjoy its full protection.

 One may wear less than the full set of armor.
 A partial set drops the effective armor type by one and a minimal set by two.
 For example, a chain mail shirt by itself counts as Leather.